-Mobile handsets sold as suitable for people with visual impairments are available in a number of MS. Unlike with fixed handsets, we did not find any examples of accessible mobile handsets being provided by the designated USP.
-However, in some MS they are provided voluntarily by communications providers other than the USP.
-There are also examples of such handsets being provided by third parties such as charities, and being sold by private sector suppliers.
+Mobile handsets sold as suitable for people with visual impairments are available in a number of Member States.
+Unlike with fixed handsets, we did not find any examples of accessible mobile handsets being provided by the designated USP.
+However, in some Member States they are provided voluntarily by communications providers other than the USP.
+There are also examples of such handsets being provided by third parties, such as charities, and are sold by private sector suppliers.